ameenalkhaldi/Curriculum-Generator/README.md

 Flags:
 - `--filter-module` – run only the matching module title or slug.
 - `--start-at` – skip lessons until this slug is reached (useful for resumable jobs).
-- `--source-lang` / `--target-lang` – override the explanation language vs. taught language for this batch.
+- `--source-lang` / `--target-lang` – override the language of instruction vs. language being taught for this batch.
 - `--curriculum-id` – set the namespace folder for generated lessons (defaults to `<source>-to-<target>`).
 - `--bundle-output` – after generation, stitch every lesson into one JSON file matching the curriculum skeleton.